matloff/fasteR/README.md

 example, the first case satisfying the conditions was row number 11 in the original data frame **tg**.

+Typically we want not only to extract part of the data frame, but also save the results:

 ``` r
 > w <- tg[tg$len > 28 | tg$dose == 1.0,]
 ```